 Other benefits of a mezzanine floor?

-Not only do mezzanine floors provide a more comfortable workspace that is more efficient on your heating and overall energy spends, they can also provide other solutions to make greater use of your space for expanding office space or extra storage.
+They boast many benefits, as not only do mezzanine floors provide a more comfortable workspace that is more efficient on your heating and overall energy spends, they can also provide other solutions to make greater use of your space for expanding office space or extra storage.
 As they are extremely robust, a mezzanine floor can even have heavy machinery operating on it, freeing up shop floor space.
 The process of manufacturing, supplying, and installing is incredibly quick, which means nowhere near as great a loss to the company of valuable time and resources than a move could potentially use.
 Often the installation can take place around the normal function of the business for minimum disruption.

 Reduce energy costs with a mezzanine floor from Advantage